seebi/rdf.sh/README.md

 `$HOME/.cache/rdf.sh/prefix.cache`) in order to avoid unneeded network traffic.
 As a result of this subcommand, all other rdf command can get qnames as parameters (e.g. `foaf:Person` or `skos:Concept`).

+To define you own lookup table, just add a line

+    prefix|namespace

+to `$HOME/.config/rdf.sh/prefix.local`. rdf.sh will use it as a priority lookup table which overwrites cache and prefix.cc lookup.

 rdf.sh can also output prefix.cc syntax templates (uncached):